BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ### Elided Case Format

 An `elided` case is used as a placeholder for an element that has been elided and its digest, produced by a cryptographic hash algorithm, is left as a placeholder.
-This subsection specifies the construct used in the current reference implementation and is informative.

 ~~~ cddl
 elided = digest
 ~~~

-For `digest`, the reference implementation {{ENVELOPE-REFIMPL}} uses of the SHA-256 cryptographic hash function {{-SHA-256}} to generate a 32 byte digest.
+For `digest`, the SHA-256 cryptographic hash function {{-SHA-256}} is used to generate a 32 byte digest.

 ~~~ cddl
 digest = #6.203(sha256-digest)